Bureau of Conflict and Stabilization Operations

-The Bureau of Conflict and Stabilization Operations (CSO) is a bureau of the United States Department of State.
+The Bureau of Conflict and Stabilization Operations (CSO) was a bureau of the United States Department of State.
+The bureau was eliminated on July 11, 2025, as part of Secretary of State Marco Rubio's reorganziaton process of the Department.

 Mission

 CSO’s mission is to anticipate, prevent, and respond to conflict that undermines U.S. national interests.
 The bureau implements this mission in two complementary ways: through data-driven analysis and forward deploying stabilization advisors to conflict zones.
 The objective is to inform and execute U.S. strategy, policy, and programs on conflict prevention and stabilization.

 Overview

 CSO’s expertise focuses on three key lines of effort: 1) political instability; 2) security sector stabilization; and 3) countering violent extremism (CVE).
-CSO collaborates with regional and functional bureaus, DOD, and USAID, and details stabilization advisors to posts and Geographic Combatant Commands (COCOMS) requiring specialized expertise.
+CSO collaborates with regional and functional bureaus, the Department of Defense, and USAID, and details stabilization advisors to posts and Geographic Combatant Commands (COCOMS) requiring specialized expertise.

-Core Lines of Effort
+Core lines of effort

 CSO focuses on three lines of effort (LOE) reflecting different aspects of the conflict cycle, and with narrowed definitions, to deconflict with other agencies and bureaus.